Skip to navigation Skip to content

 Family assistance staff must not disclose personal information to Child Support other than as required or authorised by child support legislation or by consent of the customer.
 There are protocols for contact between Centrelink and Child Support.

-The Resources page contains contact details for complaints and for help with complex cases (for social workers and Indigenous Service Officers), and information about the roles of staff within Services Australia in relation to child support and family assistance and complaint resolution.
+The Resources page contains contact information about the roles of staff within Services Australia in relation to child support and family assistance and complaint resolution.

 Contents